-Many of the ground transportation assets in the project area are vulnerable to sea level rise, storm events, and elevated groundwater levels.
+Many of the ground transportation assets in the Bay Area are vulnerable to sea level rise and storm events because many are located near the shoreline.
+In many cases, transportation infrastructure along the shoreline also serves as de facto shoreline protection for communities located behind it.
 Understanding the underlying causes and components of these vulnerabilities is challenging because most planning data (e.g., storm drain and bridge crossing locations) are not readily available to the public, and design and survey data (e.g., structure elevation information) are not easily accessible to asset managers, for example through searchable, system-wide, centralized databases.

 Temporary flooding of vulnerable sections of interstate and state highways may not cause permanent asset damage but will have potentially significant consequences on both goods or commuter movement and access for emergency responders as there is a lack of alternate routes with adequate capacity to serve all of the traffic needs.

 The Bay Trail is highly vulnerable to sea level rise and storm event flooding due to its construction and location along the shoreline.
 Erosion, poor drainage, and surface damage can all result in lengthy closures.
-Consequences of temporary or permanent closures along portions of the trail can be significant because it functions as a system of interlinked pathways.
+Consequences of temporary or permanent closures along portions of the trail can be significant because it functions as a system of interlinked pathways for recreation and non-motorized commuting.
 Adaptive measures can be taken, such as building with different types of materials, improving drainage, and using boardwalks and bridges, but at some point these will become ineffective.
 Loss of connected Bay Trail segments could result in more people driving rather than walking or bicycling to their destinations and reduced shoreline access opportunities in general and, in particular, for people with disabilities or reduced mobility.

 For more information: